It’s been a roller coaster of occasions over the last several weeks.

-I’ve had two kids finish degrees and I’ve passed another birthday.
+I’ve had two kids finish degrees.
 We’ve celebrated the baptisms and the growth of our faith family.
 There have been great blessings and sweet victories.
 I’ve seen relationships restored and new ministry projects succeed.
 I celebrated the passing of another year of life and yesterday marked twenty-six years of marriage with my favorite human.

 What an array of occasions I’ve had the privilege to celebrate with people I love.

 I’ve sat with friends as they wrestled with the changes of parenthood and prayed with others for answers that have yet to come.
 I have prayed against the dreaded cancer and cried with the unwilling divorcée and struggled to make sense of the mind losing its grip.

 I left a great ministry activity to drive a couple of hours to be with family in the turmoil, fear, and agony of a precious child that died before it had even taken a breath.
 I tried to speak words of comfort and hope amidst the indescribable sorrow of such a loss.

 The celebrations and the sorrows seem unevenly commingled like a salad with way too much of that one vegetable you simply cannot stand to eat.
 The celebrations, rich with joy, are yet tainted by the inescapable brokenness of life.
 The sorrows, with all of their gut-churning sting, are still somehow endured by clinging to the promise that this brokenness is truly temporary.

 It’s not supposed to be this way… but it’s broken.